 After the exhibition or the event the gallery space must be returned to its original state.
 Serlachius residency does not participate in selling the works.

 During a residency, various events can be held at the Aleksanterin linna by the Serlachius Museums, the organisers of Mänttä Art Festival, and other partners of the programme.

 Cooperation and interaction

 We hope that those working on the premises are ready to engage in interaction.
-Serlachius residency organises a Friday morning coffee the first Friday of each month (if the first Friday should be a public holiday, next weekday Friday) during which the residency guests are expected to present themselves briefly and to discuss their work.
-Local people interested in cultural events will be invited to attend the morning coffee.
+Serlachius residency organises a Friday Coffee once every month which the residency guests are expected to present themselves briefly and to discuss their work.
+Local people interested in cultural events will be invited to attend Friday Coffee.
 Of any seminars, exhibitions, public events, and similar events at which we hope for the residency-holders to be present and showcase their work shall be agreed upon in advance.

 The projects utilizing the collections or archives of the Serlachius Museums must be planned together with the personnel of the museums in advance.
 Requests for material must be sent 2 months before the arriving at the residency.

 The working group of the Serlachius residency programme strives to help the residency-holders publish and show their works.
 It is also prepared to comment on works and consult experts in the relevant field and also to work on joint development of projects should a resident desire this.